Uassignment/Week2_stock-analysis/README.md

 # Overview of the analysis:

 The purpose of this project is to analyze stock market return data by refactoring an existed starter code.
-We will also look at the performance of the code.
+We will also look at the performance of the code before and after refactoring.

 # Results